openwisp/netjsonconfig/docs/source/general/basics.rst

 it is essential to read at least the relevant `DeviceConfiguration section in the NetJSON RFC <http://netjson.org/rfc.html#rfc.section.5>`_.

-Here it is a simple NetJSON DeviceConfiguration object:
+Here it is a simple *NetJSON DeviceConfiguration* object represented with a python dictionary:

 .. code-block:: python